-- Tax ID numbers refer to five different types of numbers, including Social Security numbers and Employee Identification Numbers.
+- Tax ID comprises five different types of numbers, including Social Security numbers and employer identification numbers.

 What is a corporate number?

 Corporations and LLCs receive a corporate number upon approval of their articles of incorporation.
 This number is equivalent to the federal tax identification number, or an employment identification number.

 "A corporate tax ID is interchangeably used with EIN, which applies to entities other than corporations as well," Selva Ozelli, international tax attorney and CPA, told Business News Daily.

 In California, however, corporations receive seven-digit corporation numbers from the California Secretary of State or Franchise Tax Board, and LLCs receive a 12-digit corporate number.
 The company can then use this number to apply for an EIN.
 In most states, though, a corporate number is the equivalent of an EIN.